-- 10. Members are allowed two pets (cats, dogs, rabbits) per unit.
-Members/residents who have had more than 2 pets since this policy was originally approved in 2006 were not permitted to replace the 'extra' pet when it died or was removed from the unit; therefore there should be no more than 2 pets per unit at this time - 11.
+- 10. No member or resident will interfere with another member or resident's pet or animal, including but not limited to feeding or providing a form of perceived care to the pet or animal in question.
+The exception being to provide emergency assistance if a member's pet or animal is found injured - 11.
+Members are allowed two pets (cats, dogs, rabbits) per unit.
+Members/residents who have had more than 2 pets since this policy was originally approved in 2006 were not permitted to replace the 'extra' pet when it died or was removed from the unit; therefore there should be no more than 2 pets per unit at this time - 12.
 Guide dogs and other assistance animals are not counted in the number of "pets" per unit, but are also limited to two Guide/Assistance animals per unit, in addition to "pets".
 These animals MUST have registered training certificates, and a copy of all certifications and registrations must be provided to the BoD.
 This does not include registered emotional support animals